Vice-Admiral Holdo: Reception

-The literary version of Holdo received critical acclaim, and readers compared her to Luna Lovegood from the Harry Potter series.
+Some critics compared the character from the novels to Luna Lovegood from the Harry Potter series.
 Her character was analyzed from a feminist perspective, with Valerie Estelle Frankel noting that Holdo possesses "a very different nonlinear [feminine] type of strength".

+The film counterpart, portrayed by Laura Dern, was noted as differing from the literary character.
+Alexandra Stone described the film depiction of Holdo, a "calm, firm leader" differs from the quirky literary character created by Claudia Gray.

-In regards to Holdo's appearance in film, Arkady Martine wrote that "women who look like Holdo — femme fatales, even in their middle age, women who… like frivolous things, jewels and bright hair and makeup even in the darkest moments — we are primed to read women like that as women who will betray", and that this "old trope" is eventually subverted when Holdo turns out to be a skilled strategist with "impeccable military credentials" who sacrifices herself for the Resistance.
-Caitlyn Busch described Dern's character as "a stern, beautiful female character who audiences have never seen before; she swoops in, takes control of the situation, and shames a favorite male character like he’s an insolent child".
-However, Alexandra Stone also noted that the film depiction of Holdo appears very dissimilar from the quirky literary character created by Claudia Gray, and basically seems "like a different person".
+With regards to Holdo's appearance in film, Arkady Martine wrote that "women who look like Holdo — femme fatales, even in their middle age, women who... like frivolous things, jewels and bright hair and makeup even in the darkest moments — we are primed to read women like that as women who will betray", and that this "old trope" is eventually subverted when Holdo turns out to be a skilled strategist with "impeccable military credentials" who sacrifices herself for the Resistance.
+Caitlyn Busch described Dern's character as "a stern, beautiful female character who audiences have never seen before; she swoops in, takes control of the situation, and shames a favorite male character like he's an insolent child".

-Naval officer Matt Hipple, writing for The National Interest, found Holdo to be an example of "toxic leadership", citing: "Leaders fail when they do not establish expectations, communicate intent, or at minimum engage with key subordinates [...]
-Vice Admiral Holdo’s communication failure forced subordinates to abandon her formal authority for loyalties higher in the hierarchy—the ship, the mission and the cause."
+Naval officer Matt Hipple, writing for The National Interest, analyzed Holdo as an example of "toxic leadership", writing, "Leaders fail when they do not establish expectations, communicate intent, or at minimum engage with key subordinates [...]
+Vice Admiral Holdo's communication failure forced subordinates to abandon her formal authority for loyalties higher in the hierarchy—the ship, the mission and the cause."